Mberra6/capitalise-and-reverse/README.md

 # CapitaliseAndReverse
-Serverless Web Application to capitalise, reverse or capitalise and reverse a given text.
+Serverless Web Application to Capitalise and Reverse a given text.

   - Services used:
     * AWS CodeCommit